The Tale Begins Here With CHAPTER – 1

 Commodore Alba gently ordered.
 “Ready all batteries.”

 Blast doors along their hulls split open and gun batteries slid outward from the ships’ interiors.
-Each battery consisted of three individualy gimbled turrets, a Nova plasma cannon, a 120 megawatt Hellfire laser and a Pulsar proton particle beam.
+Each battery consisted of three individually gimbaled turrets, a Nova plasma cannon, a 120 megawatt Hellfire laser and a Pulsar proton particle beam.
 The Lepanto bristled with eighty batteries, twenty spread across four lengths of her octagonal hull.
-Each frigate produced eight batteries along three lengths of their hexagonal hulls.
-The destroyers had ten such batteries, dorsal and ventral.
-Each Halberd and Hussar sprouted a pair of batteries, topside and down.
+Each frigate produced eight batteries along each of three lengths of their hexagonal hulls.
+The destroyers had ten such batteries, five dorsal and five ventral.
+Each Halberd and Hussar sprouted a trio of batteries, two ventral and one dorsal.

 The pirates fired two more volleys of torpedoes.